sindhuOsisoft/OCS-Docs/content/overview/get-started/gs-metadata-rules.md

 6. In the **Map To** text box, enter **San Leandro**.

-7. You can create additional mappings for streams which are not yet stored, but which you anticipate in the future.
+7. You can create additional mappings for streams that are not yet stored in OCS that you will create later.
 Click **Add Mappings** to add another mapping.

 8. In the **Map From** text box, enter **PHL**.